d0nutptr/Modern-Cryptography-Solutions/Solutions.md

     Yes.
 Otherwise Malice could modify the public keys being received and begin intercepting communications.

 ## Chapter 3
 1) **Throw two dice one after the other.
-Find the probability of the following events: **
+Find the probability of the following events**:

     1. **sum is 7, 1, and less than or equal to 12;**